 Hartwig is applying to rezone the property from limited light industrial to a zoning permitting residential usage.

-, at the hands of Victoria-based development firm Large & Co., faced opposition from City Hall on several fronts.
+The prior concept, at the hands of Victoria-based development firm Large & Co., faced opposition from City Hall on several fronts.
 Chief among them was the contrast between the City’s desire to concentrate commercial and industrial activities north of downtown Victoria (between Chatham and Bay streets) in lieu of expanding the city centre’s residential density outside of downtown-proper and Harris Green.